mariazevedo88/o3smeasures-tool/README.md

 ### On dropins directory

 o3smeasures plug-in is installed in the Eclipse directory.
 You need to paste the .jar on the <b>dropins</b> directory (<b>eclipse</b> -> <b>dropins</b>).
-After installed the o3smeasures project into your workspace, select a Java project to be measured and with the right mouse button, go to <b>O3SMeasures</b> -> <b>Measure</b>.
+After installed the o3smeasures project into your workspace, select a Java project to be measured and with the right mouse button, go to <b>O3SMeasures</b> -> <b>Analyze Java project</b>.

 ### Install new Software interface